 A: There are twelve insurance periods in each calendar year.
 Each insurance period runs for 11 months.
 For the first month of any insurance period, no cattle can be insured.
-Coverage begins on your cattle one full calendar month following the sales closing date, unless otherwise specified in the Special Provisions, provided premium for the coverage has been paid in full.
-For example, the insurance period for the January 31 sales closing date contains the months of February (cattle not insurable), March, April, May, June, July, August, September, October, November, and December.
+Coverage begins on your cattle one full calendar month following the sales closing month, unless otherwise specified in the Special Provisions, provided premium for the coverage has been paid in full.
+For example, the insurance period for a January sales closing month contains the months of February (cattle not insurable), March, April, May, June, July, August, September, October, November, and December.